outdreamer/build-a-cure-1/docs/to_do.md

   - support conversion between pos types like 'verb-to-noun':
     - 'subject1 verb clause because subject2 verb clause' => 'subject2 verb-to-noun causes subject1 verb-to-noun'
     - 'the process activated x because y inhibits b' => 'y b-inhibition causes the process to activate x' => 'y b-inhibition enables process to activate x'
-  - implement a find_pattern function that aggregates patterns across an article set, & implement a function to scan sources & pull & index patterns from them
   - fix rows csv format & read/save delimiter handling for get_objects - we are storing patterns with 'pattern_match1::match2::match3' syntax for example
   - use definitions as a data source for relationships if none are found
   - write function to get semantic props of compounds (bio-availability, activation in the host species, etc) & get_common_property between objects